home join amicus news campaigns events training organisation contact us index

 As well as Reps, we have a network of Health and Safety Reps at Central Park.
 Like Reps, they have specific legal rights but their role is focused around H&S issues.
 Some Reps do both jobs.

 The LRD produces a wealth of information for trade unionists.
-Our Amicus branch (Amicus 9827 Greater Manchester IT Branch) has affiliated to the LRD, so members can access their on-line publications database over the Internet.
+Our Unite branch (Unite 9827 Greater Manchester IT Branch) has affiliated to the LRD, so members can access their on-line publications database over the Internet.
 Contact Phil Tepper or Ian Allinson for the username and password.

 LRD also produce a weekly "Fact Service" bulletin which we distribute electronically to interested members.
 If you want to see if it interests you, contact

-We're in the Amicus 9827 Greater Manchester IT Branch of Amicus, which meets upstairs in the Hare & Hounds pub, Shude Hill, Manchester City Centre at 5:30pm on the first Thursday of every month.
+We're in the Unite 9827 Greater Manchester IT Branch of Unite, which meets 5:30-7pm at Fujitsu Services, Central Park, Northampton Road, Manchester, M40 5BP, on the first Thursday of every month.
 Very occasionally the meeting date is changed, so please check our Events page or our , rather than wasting a trip!

 Of course, like all union members, we can call on the support and advice of our union's full time officers, legal advice and research facilities.
-Amicus also organises a lot of educational events.
+Unite also organises a lot of educational events.

 Bookmarks